GabrielMoreau/uvmat-doc/help/README.md

 ![](help-vectors-titres.jpg)

-* *Warning flags*: they indicate a vector resulting from a dubious image correlation process, but not removed from the data set.
+- *Warning flags*: they indicate a vector resulting from a dubious image correlation process, but not removed from the data set.
   They are displayed in black by default.
   This feature can be desactivated by selecting the check box *hide warn* (*[CheckHideWarning]*).
-* *Error flags*: they mark vectors considered as false.
+- *Error flags*: they mark vectors considered as false.
   These vectors are kept in the data set so that their elimination can be reversed, but they must not be taken into account for data processing.
   These false vectors are displayed in magenta.
   They can be also removed from the plot by selecting the check box *hide false* ([CheckHideFalse]*).*
-* *Associated scalar:* for PIV velocity fields, the color represents by default the image correlation *C*, ranging from 0 to 1.
+- *Associated scalar*: for PIV velocity fields, the color represents by default the image correlation *C*, ranging from 0 to 1.
   The red values correspond to poor correlations, green to fair values, and blue to good ones.
   The value range covered by each of the three colors is set by the pair of sliders *[Slider1]* and *[Slider2]*, or equivalently by the edit boxes *[num_ColCode1]* and *[num_ColCode2]*.
   Other color representations can be specified.
   *[ColorScalar]* sets the scalar used for color representation, for instance the vector norm 'norm_vec' or vorticity 'vort' (the list of available scalars is set by the function {calc_scal.m}).
-* *[ColorCode]* sets the kind of color representation:
+- *[ColorCode]* sets the kind of color representation:
-* 'rgb': color ranging from red, for the scalar value set by *[num_MinVec]*, to blue, for the scalar value set by *[num_MaxVec]*.
+- 'rgb': color ranging from red, for the scalar value set by *[num_MinVec]*, to blue, for the scalar value set by *[num_MaxVec]*.
   The color thresholds from red to green and green to blue are set by *[ColCode1]* and *[ColCode2]* respectively, or the sliders *[Slider1]* and *[Slider2]*.
   By unselecting the check box *fix* (*[CheckFixVecColor]*), these thresholds can be set to match the min and max scalar values.
-* 'black' or 'white': set the color for all vectors.
+- 'black' or 'white': set the color for all vectors.
-* 'brg': same as rgb but in reverse order, with blue for the lowest scalar values.
+- 'brg': same as rgb but in reverse order, with blue for the lowest scalar values.
-* '64 colors': quasi-continuous color representation, ranging from blue (for the scalar value given by *[num_MinVec]*, to red, for the scalar value given by *[num_MaxVec]*.
+- '64 colors': quasi-continuous color representation, ranging from blue (for the scalar value given by *[num_MinVec]*, to red, for the scalar value given by *[num_MaxVec]*.
-* *Mouse display*: when the mouse is moved over a vector, it is marked by a circle, and its features appear in the display text boxes on the upper right.
+- *Mouse display*: when the mouse is moved over a vector, it is marked by a circle, and its features appear in the display text boxes on the upper right.
   These are
-* fist line: the position coordinates _x_, _y_, _z_ for 3D cases).
+- fist line: the position coordinates _x_, _y_, _z_ for 3D cases).
-* second line: the vector components.
+- second line: the vector components.
-* third line: the vector index in the file, the values of the scalar (C), the warning flag (F) and the error flag (FF).
+- third line: the vector index in the file, the values of the scalar (C), the warning flag (F) and the error flag (FF).
   The meaning of the flag values is given in [#a11.3FIX section 11.3].
-* *Manual editing of vectors*: error flags are automatically produced by the PIV operation, see [#a11.3FIX section 11.3].
+- *Manual editing of vectors*: error flags are automatically produced by the PIV operation, see [#a11.3FIX section 11.3].
   It is also possible to introduce them manually by checking *edit vect* and selecting a vector with the mouse.
   The flag can be removed by selecting it again.
   To record the changes in the input file, press the button *[record]*.